Destination Florida & Key West

 The Mandarin Oriental is a sanctuary with waterfront views, setting standards with regard to luxury and exclusivity.

-And when you do like a taste of Art Deco, Cuban coffee or boutiques take a look at the concierge recommendations.
-Easy to enjoy the Miami Marlins and their nbaseball stadium.
+And when you like a taste of Art Deco, Cuban coffee or boutiques take a look at the concierge recommendations.
+Easy to enjoy the Miami Marlins and their stadium.

-Mandarin Oriental, Miami has the “I Love Marlins” package.
-Guests at the hotel will enjoy accommodations for two nights in a luxury suite, chauffeur transfer to and from Marlins Park, two Marlins baseball jerseys and caps, and two Therapeutic spa treatments.
+Mandarin Oriental offers the “I Love Marlins” package.
+Guests at the hotel will enjoy accommodations for two nights in a luxury suite, chauffeur transfer to and from Marlins Park, Marlins baseball jerseys and caps, and two therapeutic spa treatments.
 The package allows baseball fans to experience the excitement of the Miami Marlins’baseball season in style.

 The spa is really a kind of escape with a spectacular waterfront setting and a series of restorative treatments.
 It features six stunning spa suites, with floor-to-ceiling windows overlooking Biscayne Bay.
 Each has been custom designed for specific treatments; three are created especially for couples wishing to share their experience.

-We felt like “Don Johnson” with our segways and made a lovely trip to Key West (only 90 miles to Cuba).
+We made a segways tour and a lovely trip to Key West (only 90 miles to Cuba).

 If you are interested in movies you should know “The Fountainebleu”.
 Built in 1954 by Morris Lapidus, who considered it his best work.
 Unquestionably one of Miami Beach’s most famous hotels, seen extensively in many famous Hollywood films, including “A Hole in the Head” in 1959, “Goldfinger” in 1964, and “Bananas” in 1983.
 Brian de Palma’s 1983 blockbuster hit “Scarface” features the hotel’s pool in several scenes.

-Culinary experiences of the highest standards you will find everywhere in Miami.
+But culinary experiences of the highest standards you will find a lot in Miami.

-One of my favourite Miami restaurant is the Palme d’or (at Biltmore hotel)
+One of my favourite restaurants is the Palme d’Or at the Biltmore hotel